imathis/jekyll-stitch-plus/README.md

 Setting `uglify: true` (or false) in your Jekyll stitch config will always override any ENV setting.

+If you're confused about paths and dependencies [read this](https://github.com/imathis/stitch-plus#regarding-dependencies).

 ## Contributing

 1. Fork it